mission-deny-the-mission/grading-app/SAVED_CONFIGURATIONS_README.md

 4. **Load Saved Configurations**: Use the "Load Saved Prompt" and "Load Saved Scheme" buttons in the bulk upload form

 ### Bulk Upload Integration
-- **Load Saved Prompt**: Automatically populates the prompt field and provider/model settings
+- **Load Saved Prompt**: Automatically populates the prompt field; provider and model are selected per-job
 - **Load Saved Marking Scheme**: Shows a preview of the marking scheme content
 - **Save Current Configurations**: Save prompts and marking schemes directly from the bulk upload form